 - Enable data local processing

-- Manages all the inter-process communication
+- Manages all the inter-process communication.

-Q40) What do MapReduce framework consists of?
+40. What does the MapReduce framework consist of?

-Ans.
 MapReduce framework is used to write applications for processing large data in parallel on large clusters of commodity hardware.

 It consists of: